Lawn Care Calendar: What to Do Each Season in the UK - GREENER

 • Edge the lawn: Redefine borders for a neat look.

 💡 Tip: Don’t mow when the ground is wet or frosty — this damages grass.
+Following these steps as the weather warms will help you achieve a lush lawn as spring progresses.

 ☀️ Summer Lawn Care (June – August)